mbenm/CarND-LaneLines-P1/writeup_template.md

 Based on these slopes and their corresponding y-intercept, x coordinates are calculated for each left and right lanes, given their y coordinate.

 Additionally, in order to preserve temporal consistency between adjacent frames of a video, a weighted mean operation is applied by giving more importance to previously calculated coordinates.
 This operation allows avoiding flickering and temporal inconsistency throughout a video.
-Finally, given the output lines of the right and left lane, the last cog of the pipeline allows drawing the lines on the original image and return the result of the lane detection (c.f. test_images/output and test_videos_output).
+Finally, given the output lines of the right and left lane, the last cog of the pipeline allows drawing the lines on the original image and return the result of the lane detection as shown below:
+![alt text][figure3]

 ### 2. Limitations: